East Fremantle Football Club

-The East Fremantle Football Club, nicknamed the Sharks, is an Australian rules football club playing in the West Australian Football League (WAFL) and WAFL Women's (WAFLW).
+The East Fremantle Football Club, nicknamed the Sharks and colloquially referred to as East Freo, is an Australian rules football club playing in the West Australian Football League (WAFL) and WAFL Women's (WAFLW).
 The team's home ground is East Fremantle Oval.
-East Fremantle are the most successful club in WAFL history, winning 29 premierships since their entry into the competition in 1898.
+East Fremantle is the most successful club in WAFL history, winning 30 premierships since their entry into the competition in 1898.
+East Fremantle's last premiership was in 2023, when they defeated Peel Thunder.